WuWa. Wuthering Waves Combat Guide. Basics. Advanced Techniques. Character Roles. Boss Guides.

 Weapon Type – Characters cannot change their weapon type, but they can share weapons with other characters who use that same weapon type.
 For example, Chixia and Mortefi both use Pistol so you can swap weapons that you’ve upgraded between characters.
 However, if they are both in your party at the same time, you will need two pairs of pistols upgraded to use them simultaneously.
 For this reason it is best to start out with team compositions using different weapons on each character so that you can focus on leveling up one weapon for each type.
 Later on you will want weapons that fit the character role and playstyle more efficiently, so you may need to upgrade more than one weapon of a certain type.

-Team Role.
-Only one character can be out at a time, but some characters need more time to use their skills than others.
+Team Role – Only one character can be out at a time, but some characters need more or less time to use their skills than others.
 Some characters will provide buffs or healing to their allies, and others will just do damage.
 When creating a team, there are some roles to consider:

 DPS – They want to deal as much damage as they can and don’t do much else.
 You need this to beat some bosses before their timers.
-However, going with three full DPS characters wouldn’t work so well because they would be competing with their uptime to get value from their damage.
+However, going with three full DPS characters wouldn’t work so well because they would be competing with the amount of time they have on field, and wouldn’t support each other very well.

 Sub DPS – May not have as much damage over time as a pure DPS, but they may have burst-oriented damage or can provide buffs to the party.
 They have fast rotations or Concerto generation that allows them to get their full effect and then swap out quickly so they don’t take up time that your DPS needs to deal its damage.